 Wheelchair/Scooter/Electric Convenience Vehicle (ECV) FAQ

-Disney has designated specific wheelchair/ECV/scooter rental companies as approved vendors.
+Disney has selected specific wheelchair/ECV/scooter rental companies as “featured” vendors.
 This means these companies are the ONLY companies allowed to drop off rentals at the front desk/bell stand of a Disney resort for them to be held for guests.
-Guests using these approved companies are also allowed to return their rentals to their resort’s front desk when they check out.
-Vendors that are not on the approved list will now have to arrange specific meeting times with their customers and deliver the rental in person.
+Guests using these companies are also allowed to return their rentals to their resort’s front desk when they check out.
+Vendors that are not on the featured list will have to arrange specific meeting times with their customers and deliver the rental in person.
 Likewise, when the rental is completed, the guest must make arrangements to deliver the scooter to the company.
-Disney will no longer provide a courtesy hold/storage for vendors not on the approved list.
-The current approved list is:
+Disney will no longer provide a courtesy hold/storage for vendors not on the featured list.
+The current list is:

 Buena Vista Scooter Rentals

 These vendors will continue to leave/pick up rental scooters with Disney resorts’ Bell Services.

 If you plan to use a wheelchair or Electric Convenience Vehicle (ECV) at Walt Disney World, there are several options that you can consider.

 1) You can bring your own wheelchair/ECV to WDW as long as it falls within the 32″ x 52″ maximum size for use on the Disney Transportation System.
 All Theme Parks, Entertainment Areas, Shopping Areas and Resorts have wheelchair/ECV accessibility.